-10 Things You Shouldn’t Touch at All-You-Can-Eat Buffets
+10 Things You Should Avoid at All-You-Can-Eat Buffets

 For some people, an all-you-can-eat buffet isn’t a meal, it’s a challenge.
 But filling plate after plate to get the most for your dollar could compromise your health.
-“That competitive mentality and going in overly hungry set you up for overeating and that awful feeling you get 20 minutes after you’re done,” says Lauri Wright, PhD, a spokesperson for the Academy of Nutrition and Dietetics and chairperson of the department of nutrition and dietetics at the University of North Florida in Jacksonville, FL.
+“That competitive mentality and going in overly hungry set you up for overeating and that awful feeling you get 20 minutes after you’re done,” says Lauri Wright, PhD, a spokesperson for the Academy of Nutrition and Dietetics and chairperson of the department of nutrition and dietetics at the University of North Florida in Jacksonville, Florida.

-Not only can all-you-can-eat buffets derail your diet, but they could also put you at higher risk for getting sick.
-Almost any food can put you at risk for food-borne illness if it hasn’t been handled correctly, notes Shelley Feist, executive director of the Partnership for Food Safety Education, a nonprofit based in Arlington, VA, that aims to reduce the risk of food poisoning.
+Not only can all-you-can-eat buffets derail your healthy eating patterns, but they could also put you at higher risk for getting sick.
+Almost any food can put you at risk for food-borne illness if it hasn’t been handled correctly, notes Shelley Feist, executive director of the Partnership for Food Safety Education, a nonprofit based in Arlington, Virginia, that aims to reduce the risk of food poisoning.
 And it’s tough to tell from eyeballing a buffet if the cream of mushroom soup or the sushi is being kept hot or cold enough.

 “The zone between 40 and 140 degrees Fahrenheit is what we call the danger zone because, at those temperatures, bacteria love to grow,” Feist says.
 To minimize your risk, here are some things to avoid next time you hit the buffet line.
 And before you eat out, you’ll want to find out 13 things restaurant health inspectors wish you knew.

 You should always wash your hands before approaching a buffet.
 And be sure not to touch the sneeze guard, which could be a breeding ground for germs from all the people coughing and sniffling around you.